icepick4/capitalympics/README.md

 -   🌍 Alpha-3 code
 -   💰 Currencies

 🌐 Capitalympics is fully translated into multiple languages (English, French, Spanish and Italiano). \
 If your preferred language is not supported, please open an issue on the repository to request a new language.

 # Technologies Used

-🚀 Built with Vue.js 3, Vite, Tailwind CSS, and TypeScript
+🚀 The front is built with Vue.js 3, Vite, Tailwind CSS, and TypeScript.

+🚀 The back is built with Node.js, Express and MySQL.

+Take a look at the API used by Capitalympics [here](https://github.com/icepick4/capitalympics-api).

 # Getting Started